How Often Should You Exfoliate Your Face?

 So fresh and so clean

 Don’t be afraid to be in the buff.
-Exfoliating your skin can make it healthy, happy, and radiate with a beautiful, natural glow that may have you skipping your foundation.
+Exfoliating your skin can make it healthy, happy, and radiate with a beautiful, natural glow that may even have you skipping your foundation.

 If you still have questions about exfoliating, check out The Kinder Beauty Blog for more insight into using the great products you find in our monthly boxes.
 With Kinder Beauty, you’ll get great products you can trust to be kinder to your skin, animals, and the environment.